Effect of Drugs on the Kidneys: How Do Drugs Damage the Kidneys?

 Many different drugs, both legal and illegal, affect the kidneys’ ability to operate properly.
 Among these substances are:

-- Coma due to overdose can lead to rhabdomyolysis, 2 a condition characterized by the breakdown of muscle tissue and release of proteins into the blood 6.
-One of these proteins is myoglobin, which can cause obstruction and kidney damage.
-Dehydration, acidosis, low blood pressure, and oxygen deficiency can exacerbate these effects 2.
-This syndrome is sometimes seen in users who have not overdosed or experienced a coma.
+- Coma due to heroin overdose can lead to rhabdomyolysis,2 a condition characterized by the breakdown of muscle tissue and release of proteins into the blood.6 One of these proteins is myoglobin, which can cause obstruction and kidney damage.
+Dehydration, acidosis, low blood pressure, and oxygen deficiency can exacerbate these effects.2 This syndrome is sometimes seen in users who have not overdosed or experienced a coma.

-Further, cocaine abuse can lead to renal infarction, as well as promote atherosclerosis, or plaque buildup in the renal arterial walls—conditions that are both characterized by disruptions in blood flow to the kidney, and resultant tissue damage 2.
-Symptoms of a renal infarction include nausea, vomiting, and severe abdominal pain 8.
+Furthermore, cocaine abuse can lead to renal infarction, as well as promote atherosclerosis, or plaque buildup in the renal arterial walls—conditions that are both characterized by disruptions in the blood flow to the kidneys and resultant tissue damage.2 Symptoms of a renal infarction include nausea, vomiting, and severe abdominal pain.8

 Using MDMA, a popular “club drug,” can harm the kidneys in the following ways: